zdravkov/kendo-docs/api/web/splitter.md

 ### append

 Appends a new pane.
 The method returns the pane element, so it can be populated with arbitrary content, if `contentUrl` is not set.
-Invoking this method will force the widget to redraw and it will trigger `layoutChange` and `resize` events.
+Invoking this method will force the widget to redraw and it will trigger the `resize` event.

 #### Parameters